BillStephens2022/Flask-Blog-RESTful/README.md

   ## Description

-  This is a full stack Blog application built using the Python Flask framework, SQLite, SQLAlchemy, WTForms, and Flask Login for user authentication.
+  This is a full stack Blog application built using the Python Flask framework, Jinja templating, SQLite, SQLAlchemy, WTForms, and Flask
+  Login for user authentication.

 Screenshots below: